 2. Arm Circles

 This stretch can be done using one arm at a time or both.
 Spread your arms out to the sides and align them with your shoulders.
 Then, slowly make large circles forward and backward for a couple of seconds.
+Just like the above exercise, you can start with smaller circles and work your way up to doing larger ones as you regain strength and control.
+You can target your shoulder muscles a bit more if you keep your elbows straight while doing the circles.

 3. Cross-Body Shoulder Stretch